Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 Why Is Buckwheat Allergy Gaining Attention in the UK?

 The rise of gluten-free eating and the growing availability of international foods in UK supermarkets and restaurants have brought buckwheat firmly into the British diet.
-Several factors are contributing to increased awareness:
+Products containing buckwheat — including gluten-free pasta, breakfast cereals, health bars, and artisan bread — are now widely available across London and other major cities.

 • Growing consumption of soba noodles in Japanese restaurants and meal kits